hbeale/splicedice_analysis/2025-05_tcga_luad_download/2025_09_17 copy TCGA LUAD files to mustard.md

 message:

 I copied 46 bam files to mustard.
-11 have the U2AF1 S34F mutant files. the samples are characterized here:
+11 have the U2AF1 S34F mutation. the samples are characterized here: